tjennat/holbertonschool-shell/io_redirection_and_filters/README.md

-This is going to be the shell, IO Redirections and filters part of my listening of shell
+this is going to be the Shell,I/O Redirections and filters